Overview

 The Cleveland Clinic Dermatology Residency Program is affirmed in its mission to holistically review all applications received to recruit the best possible residents who fit our mission.
 We will use the ERAS-based common supplemental application and preference signaling program for the upcoming resident recruitment season.

+Applications are completed solely through the Electronic Residency Application System (ERAS).
 For the 2023 ERAS® cycle, our program will be participating in the supplemental ERAS application offered through the AAMC’s ERAS program.
 Applicants will be required to complete the MyERAS application, and participation in the supplemental ERAS application is optional.

-Please note: Three letters of recommendation are required.*
+Please note: Three letters of recommendation are required.
+Two letters of recommendation from dermatology are preferred, but not mandatory.

-The application deadline is October 9, 2022.
+The application deadline is the first of October.

-We are participating in the coordinated release of interviews in the end of November and early December, as supported by the Program Directors Task Force of the Association of Professors in Dermatology.
+We are participating in the coordinated release of interviews in early December, as supported by the Program Directors Task Force of the Association of Professors in Dermatology.
+Virtual interview dates will be offered during the 2nd and 3rd weeks of January of the application cycle.
+We discourage sending thank you notes after an interview.

 Virtual meet & greet